-Erin joined NOFA-VT’s team in 2011 and is also a part of NOFA-VT's Farm to Institution programs team.
-She has been working and volunteering in a variety of capacities on food systems and sustainable agriculture issues in Vermont since 2005, including building and managing community gardens, managing a farmers’ market, and is currently a board member of the Vermont Community Garden Network.
+Erin joined NOFA-VT’s team in 2011, overseeing NOFA-VT's direct marketing and community food security programs.
+She is also a part of NOFA-VT's Farm to Institution programs team.
+She has been working and volunteering in a variety of capacities on food systems and sustainable agriculture issues in Vermont since 2005, including building and managing community gardens and managing a farmers market.
 In 2011, Erin completed her master’s degree in Community Development and Applied Economics at The University of Vermont, focusing on farm-to-school programs’ effects on children’s fruit and vegetable consumption.
-While not at work, Erin enjoys dappling in farming and homesteading; cooking, baking and eating yummy local foods; and being crafty!
+While not at work, Erin enjoys living and working on her family's homestead; preserving, cooking and eating yummy local foods; and being crafty.

 Nicole first came to Vermont in the summer of 1995 to work at the farm at the Mountain School in Vershire.
 After graduating from the University of Montana in 1997, Nicole returned to the Green Mountain State to receive her teaching certificate from the post baccalaureate program at the University of Vermont.
 During the summers she worked at Shelburne Farms and Shelburne Orchards, combining her interests in education and agriculture.
 A winding road brought Nicole from teaching 3rd grade in Guatemala to placing high school students on farms with Vermont Farm Youth Core to working for the certification program at NOFA Vermont.
 She started working at NOFA Vermont in May 2003, and has been here ever since.

-After working and playing out West for the past few years, Maddie is excited to be back in her home state and joining the wonderful team here at NOFA-VT.
+A native Vermonter, Maddie lived out West for several years before returning to her home state in 2013 and joining the wonderful team here at NOFA-VT.
 She has worked in various capacities in outdoor education, agriculture, and food policy in Utah, Colorado, and here in Vermont.
-While living in Colorado, Maddie worked as Education Coordinator at a mountain ecology center and as CSA Manager for an organic vegetable farm.
-In 2014, she worked with the VT Right to Know Coalition on helping to pass Vermont’s GMO labeling law.
-Maddie graduated from UVM in 2009 with a BS in Environmental Studies and is currently pursuing a Master of Environmental Law and Policy at Vermont Law School.
-She lives in Cambridge where she enjoys gardening, hiking, and canoeing on the Lamoille River.
+In 2014, Maddie worked with the VT Right to Know GMOs Coalition to help pass Vermont’s GMO labeling law.
+She is passionate about advocating for positive food and farm policy change and thrilled to be doing so here at NOFA-VT.
+Maddie has a BS in Environmental Studies from UVM and a Master of Environmental Law and Policy from Vermont Law School.
+She lives in Cambridge with her husband, son and two dogs.